alan-turing-institute/autoemulate/docs/community/faq/faq-users.md

 1. What common issues might I encounter when using `AutoEmulate`, and how can I solve them?
    <!-- A list of frequently encountered problems with suggested solutions, possibly linked to a more extensive troubleshooting guide. -->
-   - TODO
+   - `AutoEmulate.setup()` has a `log_to_file` option to log all warnings/errors to a file.
+It also has a `verbose` option to print more information to the console.
+If you encounter an error, please open an issue (see below).

 2. How can I report a bug or request a feature in `AutoEmulate`?
    <!-- Instructions on the proper channels for reporting issues or suggesting enhancements, including any templates or information to include. -->
-   - Please open an issue using the [bug issue template](https://github.com/alan-turing-institute/autoemulate/issues/new/choose).
+   - You can report a bug or request a new feature through the [issue templates](https://github.com/alan-turing-institute/autoemulate/issues/new/choose) in our GitHub repository.
+Head on over there and choose one of the templates for your purpose and get started.

 ## Community and Learning Resources

 1. Are there any community projects or collaborations using `AutoEmulate` I can join or learn from?
    <!-- Information on community-led projects, study groups, or collaborative research initiatives involving AutoEmulate. -->
-   - TODO
+   - Reach out to Martin ([email](mailto:mstoffel@turing.ac.uk)) or Kalle ([email](mailto:kwesterline@turing.ac.uk)) for more information.

 2. Where can I find tutorials or case studies on using `AutoEmulate`?
    <!-- Directions to comprehensive learning materials, such as video tutorials (if we want to record that), written guides, or published research papers using AutoEmulate. -->
-   - See the [tutorials](../../tutorials/01_start.ipynb) for a comprehensive guide on using the package.
+   - See the [tutorial](../../tutorials/01_start.ipynb) for a comprehensive guide on using the package.

 3. How can I stay updated on new releases or updates to AutoEmulate?
    <!-- Guidance on subscribing to newsletters when/if we will have that, community calls if we start that, following the project on social media if we want to create those platforms, or joining community forums/Slack once we have that ready... -->